djangonaut-space/program/captains.md

 - On Discord 1-2 hours a week to help connect others.

 - Set up 1:1 and attend sessions with Djangonauts every 2 weeks to offer support.
-  This is optional for the Djangonuats, they do not have to use these.
+  This is optional for the Djangonauts, they do not have to use these.

 - Attend the program welcome and closing sessions.